ivorscott/go-delve-reload/README.md

 	if !cfg.Web.Production {
 		// Prevent the HTTP server from logging stuff on its own.
-		// The things we care about we log ourselves from the handlers.
+		// The things we care about we log ourselves.
-		// This prevents "tls: unknown certificate" errors caused by self-signed certificates errorLog = log.New(ioutil.Discard, "", 0)
+		// Prevents "tls: unknown certificate" errors caused by self-signed certificates. errorLog = log.New(ioutil.Discard, "", 0)
 	}